What is contact tracing?

 How do I know it’s the Health Division calling?

 We have over 80 staff trained to make contact tracing calls, 7 days a week.
-Calls will always come from a phone number with a 248-area code and be made during business hours (9am – 5pm).
+Calls will always come from a phone number with a 248-area code.
 If you miss the call, we will leave you a voicemail message and/or follow up via text message.

 We will always: